 Do: Have a stable platform

 This is not tuning and it is not practice.
-There is one purpose when you are checking the zero of the scope; To make sure the rifle prints where it is pointing.
+There is one purpose when checking the zero of the scope; To make sure the rifle prints where it is pointing.
 Eliminate all other variables from the equation.

 Don’t: Have a general aiming point